We Speak on Operations, Organizational Design,

 Multi-Day Training

-Best for: Organizations implementing major tech decisions
+Best for: Organizations implementing major changes

 Speaking Engagements

-Available for 2026 bookings
+Currently accepting 2026 bookings

 Inquire NowWhat People Say

-"Melissa doesn't just talk about equity—she shows you how to build it into your systems.
+"Melissa doesn't just talk about equity.
+She shows you how to build it into your systems.
 The tools and frameworks she shared are things we're actually using.
 And she helped us avoid wasting money on automation that would have made our processes worse, not better."

 Publications & Thought Leadership